Submitted: 9 December 2016; Revised: 2 March 2017; Accepted: 2 March 2017; Published online first: 15 March 2017

 This paper is neither a research article (although much research has been invested in allocating and searching sources), nor a formal systematic review.
 It is an attempt to collect information on duration of market exclusivity of a very cost intensive group of non-biological targeted small molecules, and to make this information available in the public domain.
 Due to the methodology followed, we are not able to provide 100% transparency on the sources used, because in some cases we could only retrieve the data from pharmaceutical companies on an anonymity basis, and the information is not publicly accessible.
 We agree this is not ideal, hence the need for this paper, but we believe this is the best you can get.
 In this respect, the paper is original – you cannot find this compiled information anywhere else in the public domain.

-The paper finds its roots in a research project on drug repurposing (looking at new applications for existing drugs), as we noticed that is was extremely difficult to find reliable data on patent expirations for the group of tyrosine kinase inhibitors.
+The paper finds its roots in a research project on drug repurposing (looking at new applications for existing drugs), as we noticed that it was extremely difficult to find reliable data on patent expirations for the group of TKIs.
 From our previous work , we know what happens with drug costs if the patent expires, and for the sake of allocating healthcare resources, insight in expiring patents can be relevant for formulary decisions in the hospital.

 Subramanian Venkatesan1, MSc, Research Student